 Volunteers of the Friends of Yesler Swamp conservation group told me that deer have sometimes been seen at the water’s edge on Union Bay at the Center for Urban Horticulture site in what is now Laurelhurst.
 They believe that deer live throughout northeast Seattle and as far north as Wedgwood, with its many ravines and wooded areas.

-On July 5, 2016 a bus traveler took the photo below, of a deer in the parking lot of the Rite Aid store at 8500 35th Ave NE in Wedgwood’s main business district.
+On July 5, 2016 a traveler on a city bus took the photo below, of a deer in the parking lot of the Rite Aid store at 8500 35th Ave NE in Wedgwood’s main business district.
 On July 19th deer sightings were reported at the Union Bay Natural area (where Laurelhurst meets the water).
 The staff at the Center for Urban Horticulture thought it was the same deer as had been sighted in Wedgwood, whom they called Lefty because the deer’s left antler is slightly higher than on the right.

 UPDATE: Later in July 2016, Lefty the Deer was seen grazing in Laurelhurst with good photos posted on the Union Bay Watch blog page.
 Then as of October 2016 the Union Bay Watch photographer saw Lefty in the Arboretum, a denser natural area overlooking Lake Washington where Lefty has plenty of room to roam.